 And it begins…

 The temperature drops, and you reach for your snuggy or heated throw.
 Then the ads come in, and Bath and Body Works have a fall candle sale.
 That candle makes your mouth water, so you end up buying pumpkin spice lattes from Starbucks and Dunkin Donuts and a baked treat to go with it.
-Me too, and I’ll deal with my PS addiction later.
+Me too, and I’ll deal with my Pumpkin Spice Latte addiction later.

-The contrast between last year and this one so far makes me grateful for my 2019 fall adventures, which I dove into after a long crowed-avoiding absence.
+The contrast between last year and this one so far makes me grateful for my 2019 fall adventures, which I dove into after a long, crowded-avoiding, absence.
 Perhaps intuitively knowing that this year was going to go sideways.

 As of today only the Zoo is open.